 In fact, there are costs associated with merely being arrested with DWI.
 Even if you are ultimately acquitted of the charge, the financial costs you bear could be more than you were prepared for.

-Working with a dedicated Hennepin County DWI defense attorney could put you in the position to avoid many of the economic costs of a DWI conviction.
+Working with a dedicated Hennepin County DWI defense lawyer could put you in the position to avoid many of the economic costs of a DWI conviction.
 To learn more about how skilled legal counsel could help, schedule a free consultation with Gerald Miller as soon as possible.

 Unfortunately, it is impossible to determine the average financial impact a DWI arrest or conviction can have on a person.
 Much of this information is not public, and two cases could differ substantially from each other.